 Michael creates functional glass artworks inspired by natural imagery, like the light organic design that compliments the base of the Cranberry Wine Glass.
-As a hand-carved piece, Michael ensures each piece is created with a charming characteristic quality.
+As a hand crafted piece, Michael ensures each glass is created with a charming characteristic quality.
 Familiar to the classic wine glass shape, Michael’s vision of the slight obtuse curve shapes the coloured glass with a creative intrigue.
 Due to the flat base, the outward angled shape creates a gorgeous coloured reflection from the shadow under the right lighting.
 Michael’s consideration of form, colour, and light provides the wine glass with an elevated significance and unquestionable elegance.

 These works are available at #TOAF61!